 The exemption supports publication “in the public interest” for journalistic purposes.
 This also restricts the right to compensation (GDPR Article 85.2).
 The publication is required to follow codes of practice where they exist.

 The Sun lawyers would have also undertaken a review of their obligations under the common law torts of Confidentiality, unlikely to be an issue here.
-The fairly new tort of misuse of private information and the Article 8 Human Rights issues related to the parties privacy.
+The fairly new tort of misuse of private information and the Article 8 Human Rights issues related to the party’s privacy.

 The public interest test in a Minister of the Crown breaking the law is likely to be the key to successful unchallenged publication.
-The subsequent hounding of the partners and children of the two involved in the “embrace” are not part of the same “public interest” and would need a new assessment if personal data were used to justify publication.
+The subsequent hounding of the partners and children of the two involved in the “embrace” is not part of the same “public interest” and would need a new assessment if personal data were used to justify publication.

-The purpose of the law is to ensure journalistic reporting can carry on and the press are free without legislative burden to publish following an assessment of the public interest.
+The purpose of the law is to ensure journalistic reporting can carry on and the press is free without legislative burden to publish following an assessment of the public interest.
 As we get to know more about the case, the covert filming of an employee at work is another matter and one I will address later this week as we glean more information on who exactly was the Data Controller in this case.

-The codes of practice and guidelines are, (a)BBC Editorial Guidelines; (b)Ofcom Broadcasting Code;(c)Editors’ Code of Practice.
+The codes of practice and guidelines are (a)BBC Editorial Guidelines; (b)Ofcom Broadcasting Code;(c)Editors’ Code of Practice.

 by Nigel Gooding, LLM (Information Rights Law & Practice)

 Nigel is founder of the Data Privacy Advisory Service, and he plays a vital part in our success.
 Due to his extensive experience, Nigel is recognised as a leading expert in the industry.